 According to the US Census Bureau report, 51 million Americans age 15 years and over have some disability:

 By making your clients’ digital content more accessible, you can help them reach more customers, improve customer satisfaction and gain a competitive edge over businesses that don’t integrate disability accessibility features.
+These are great reasons to resell website accessibility services.

 At Umbrella, we offer several accessibility tiers from a simple single line widget that increases website accessibility to a complete site audit followed by improving online accessibility and making the website completely compliant.
 If your client gets sued due to their website’s lack of accessibility, we provide you a $1 million warranty.